doytsujin/ansible-role-sql-developer/README.md

 Role Name
 =========

-Installation of tools than any self-respecting C/C++ developer loves and needs.
+Installation of tools than any self-respecting SQL developer loves and needs.

 Requirements
 ------------